pdudotdev/hm-nmap/README.md

 - [x] Improved CLI experience
 - [ ] More testing is needed

+## ⚠️ Disclaimer
+**HM-Nmap** is intended for educational and authorized security testing purposes only.
+Unauthorized interception or manipulation of network traffic is illegal and unethical.
+Users are responsible for ensuring that their use of this tool complies with all applicable laws and regulations.
+The developers of **HM-Nmap** do not endorse or support any malicious or unauthorized activities.
+Use this tool responsibly and at your own risk.

 ### Transparency
 For efficiency, the implementation of my funky Network Stego ideas is done using:
 - **Python**, **Scapy**, **nmap**, **cryptography** libraries, etc.